lornasong/multi-instance-poc/README.md

 In the `west` workspace, Terraform apply creates a `web1` and `web2` resource (text file) with related attributes (ip address in the text file)

 In the `east` workspace, Terraform apply creates only the `web1` resource (text file) with related attributes (ip address in the text file)

+## Consul Backend

+To use consul backend,
+1. start up consul server agent with `consul agent -dev` (no configuration needed)
+2. Uncomment out consul-backend block in `main.tf`
+3. Do Terraform CLI steps listed above

+After running steps, separate state files for each workspace will be in KV store at `network/terraform-env:<workspace-name>`